npgall/concurrent-trees/README.md

   * [NodeFactoryAndMemoryUsage](documentation/NodeFactoryAndMemoryUsage.md) - How to use custom node implementations and manage memory
   * [TreeDesign](documentation/TreeDesign.md) - Overview of the approach to concurrency

-See the [Documentation](documentation) for additional documentation.
+For more documentation see the [documentation](documentation) directory.

 **Example Usage**